wordofwarning/wordofwarning.org/current/2016-emergency/2-4/index.md

 Created and performed by Maelstrom Theatre's Co-Director Anthony Briggs, with direction from Lindsey Brocklebank.
 When not authoring his own work or performing with Maelstrom Theatre, Anthony works part-time for Ludus Dance as their Creative Director, producing dance initiatives across the North West.
 Created with support from Lancaster Arts + Ludus Dance.

-**Ding & Sich | *Ding & Sich***
+**Ding & Sich | *Transfigurations***
-Ding & Sich is an ongoing collaboration between writer Simon Bowes + sculptor Annie Lord.
-Their work explores a poetics of flesh and bone, thought and speech, time and place.
-Founded in Winter 2015, formally their work draws on respective practices in writing, sound art and sculpture.
+Exploring the material conditions of life and death in starkly poetic, material terms, mouth-to-ear, we tell stories of flesh and bone.
+In thrall to the visceralness, the eroticism, of sound, sight, taste, smell, touch, we imagine reaching beyond.
+Emboldened, the tales get taller and taller as we chart great journeys through inner and outer experience; plot magnificent transfigurations between body and world, until we come to rest, cleaving, silent, still.

-Annie has recently developed a trilogy of site-specific stories performed at three iterations of Edinburghs Hidden Door festival, alongside ongoing visual and sculptural art practices.
-She has developed work through residency programmes at Mustarinda (Finland) +d Obras Foundation (Portugal).
-Simon led performance company Kings of England between 2008 + 2015, the company was commissioned by Battersea Arts Centre, SPILL Festival + greenroom.
-D&S recently performed at Camden People's Theatre as part of SPRINT Festival.
+Ding & Sich was founded by Annie Lord & Simon Bowes in Winter, 2015.
+Annie has produced a trilogy of site-specific storytelling performances for Hidden Door Festival, Edinburgh.
+She has held residencies at Mustarinda, Finland (2015, 2016) and Obras, Portugal (2015).
+Simon led Kings of England between 2009 and 2015.
+The company was commissioned by greenroom, LICA, and SPILL Festival.

 **Paper People Theatre | *Do Geese See God?***
 Do geese see God?
 What are planets?
 How many red balloons are there really?
 Facts.
 Facts allow us to understand the universe and our place within it.
 But what is a fact?
 How do we know when a fact is true, out of date, misunderstood or just a lie?
 That's what were here to find out.